syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

 You can run the application and see the Syncfusion components you selected.
 Select a component to see component output.
 ![Blazor Template output page](images/HomePage.png)

-You can select a culture language in combobox at top right on the page to apply the culture in the application.
+You can select a culture language in combobox at top right on the output page to apply the culture in the application.

 ![Blazor Template output page](images/Localization.png)